-The use of adipose tissue- derived stem cells with N- acetylcysteine showed marked reduction in the Bleomycin toxicity and significant improvement of bleomycin induced histological changes of the lung, detected by light microscopic examination.
-While the use acetylcysteine alone showed mild improvement of Bleomycin induced histological changes on the lung, respectively.
+The use of adipose tissue- derived stem cells with N- acetylcysteine showed marked reduction in the Bleomycin toxicity and significant improvement of bleomycin induced histological changes of the lung, detected by light microscopic While the use of Nexamination. acetvlcvsteine mild alone showed improvement of Bleomycin induced histological changes on the lung. respectively.
 So, adipose tissue-derived stem cells with N-acetylcysteine have beneficial effect in Bleomycin induced toxicity as a potent therapeutic agent.